lineality/Online_Voting_Using_One_Time_Pads/README.md

 - reasons for keeping historical data
 - data about process

+## long term data and software maintainability and efficiency
+- history of undermined software
+- timescales: case study of 'dinosaur DNA' search

 ## Evaluation Types:
 - Daniel Khanemann: Evaluate the process not the outcome.